 Named for the shape of its two-mile ridge line that resembles a mighty giant stretched out for a snooze, this 1,500-acre park in Hamden is a destination for hikers of all abilities.
 Thirty miles of trails include original portions of the famed Blue Blazed network.
 Some summit routes are steep and require skill.
 But the 1.5-mile Tower Trail is a relaxed ascent.
 Views from the four-story, fieldstone tower stretch all the way to Long Island Sound.

 On Two Wheels

 Connecticut is an ideal cycling destination—even for casual riders who don’t own bikes.
 CTBikeTours.com provides everything but the leg power when you book their guided Connecticut Shoreline Bike & Boat Tour, which combines a coastal ride with an enchanting voyage among the Thimble Islands.
 The Simsbury Free Bike program makes loaners available throughout the Farmington Valley, which is veined with paved trails.

-If you wouldn’t dream of pedaling anything but your own trusty two-wheeler, map out a route and a stylish stay along Connecticut’s B&B Bike Trail.
+If you wouldn’t dream of pedaling anything but your own trusty two-wheeler, map out a route and a stylish stay at those that have reopened along Connecticut’s B&B Bike Trail.
 Or challenge yourself to ride mountain bike-friendly stretches on the New England National Scenic Trail.